Beltsville, MD: USDA, National Agricultural Library,

 - Local Initiatives Support Corporation.
 New York, NY. http://www.lisc.org/

 - Rural Community Assistance Corporation.
-West Sacramento, CA. email@example.com, http://www.rcac.org/
+West Sacramento, CA.: email@example.com, https://www.rcac.org/

 - Downtown Digest